travelgateX/documentation-site/content/travelgatex/reference/objects/HotelQuote.md

       "typeString": "[Warning!]",
       "name": "warnings",
       "url": "/travelgatex/reference/objects/warning",
-      "description": "Potentially  harmful situations or errors that won't force the service to abort", "isDeprecated": false,
+      "description": "Potentially harmful situations or errors, but ones that will not forcibly abort the service", "isDeprecated": false,
       "args": null
     }